 Browse among our members and get a quick first look to spark your curiosity.
 If you want to see more from a specific designer use the links - where you also will find contact information.

-Bärbel Dressler designs classic, patterns with a vintage, ethnic look inspired by styles such as Toile de Jouy, Indian Florals and Paisley.
-You can find her patterns on home textile & decor, children’s apparel and printed leather products.
-Bärbel is the founder of Swedish Pattern Society.
+Bärbel Dressler designs classic, patterns with a vintage, sophisticated look inspired by styles such as Toile de Jouy, Damask and Arts & Crafts.
+You can find her patterns on home textiles, apparel, shoes and promotional assets.
+Bärbel is also the founder of Swedish Pattern Society.